-Prior to the start of the evaluation process, Chair provides Candidate, committee members, and Tenure Review Coordinator with any changes to the plan, in writing, stating the evaluative activities to be completed in Fall and Winter quarters of Phase II.
-Week 4 4.
-Probationary Evaluation .
-Committee members who did not evaluate in Spring Quarter each perform an evaluation using Appendix J1.
-Weeks 4-7 November/ December 5.
-Student Evaluation .
+Year 2 Fall Quarter Activity September Weeks 2-4 A. Tenure Review Committee members attend in-service training session (provided by the Tenure Review Coordinator), as needed. .,, 332.0 2 B. If schedule or membership changes or any other issues necessitate, the Candidate and committee meet to discuss criteria and expectations for remainder of Phase II, and to schedule appropriate evaluative activities to be performed.
+C. Prior to the start of the evaluation process, Chair provides the Candidate, committee members, and Tenure Review Coordinator with any changes to the plan, in writing, stating the evaluative activities to be completed in Fall and Winter of Phase II.
+October/ November Weeks 4-7† D. Probationary Evaluation .
+Committee members who did not evaluate in Spring Quarter each perform an evaluation using Appendix J1 .
+During the pre-evaluation meeting , the Candidate furnishes the committee with requested materials, such as course syllabi, lesson plans, assessment tools, etc., appropriate to the evaluation process.
+E. Student Evaluation (J2), for student services and resource faculty, if appropriate. [†] October/ November Weeks 6- 9† F. Student Evaluation .
 Two classes/sections are required and determined by the committee.
-Committee members are required to distribute, collect, and tabulate all student evaluations and shall not delegate these responsibilities to any other person.
-Weeks 6-9 6.
-Committee meets in closed session to discuss the evaluations and schedule additional evaluations, if appropriate, through the end of Week 3 of Winter quarter.
-Subsequent to these deliberations, committee meets with the Candidate to review and assess performance for the quarter and plan further probationary and/or student evaluation, if appropriate.
-Areas of performance deficiency, if any, that have been explicitly identified in the probationary evaluations, will be discussed along with suggestions for improvement, and the Candidate shall have reasonable opportunity to address these issues.
-7. Additional Fall quarter evaluative activities, if appropriate, may include further probationary evaluation and/or student evaluation.
-All evaluation must comply with standard procedures.
-Week 10 Chair forwards all original evaluative material to the Tenure Review Coordinator (according to procedures established on each campus) and retains copies for the committee's file.
-Week 11
+Committee members are required to distribute, collect, and tabulate all student evaluations and shall not delegate these responsibilities.† 71 G. Committee meets in closed session to discuss the evaluations and schedule additional evaluations, if appropriate, through the end of Week 3 of Winter quarter.
+Subsequent to these deliberations, committee meets with the Candidate to: review and assess performance for the quarter, plan further probationary and/or student evaluation, if appropriate, discuss areas of performance deficiency, if any, that have been explicitly identified in the probationary evaluations, offer suggestions for improvement.